-Many inhabitants of the Maghreb have no other choice than to leave their homes, and start a new life abroad.
-Instead of treating these people as criminals, the EU should try to work on a functioning policy for the region.
+Instead of treating migrants people as criminals, the EU should try to work on a functioning policy for the Maghreb region.
 This includes looking at problems from an environmental perspective.

 “(1) Everyone has the right to freedom of movement and residence within the borders of each state.
 (2) Everyone has the right to leave any country, including his own, and to return to his country.”